 We are a group of researchers and practitioners trying to find better ways for our child protection systems to work – ways that care and protect children while being respectful of families, culture and community networks.
-Our base is at the Regulatory Institutions Network at the Australian National University.
+Our base is at the School of Regulation and Global Governance at the Australian National University.

 Valerie Braithwaite is a leading scholar in the field of social capital and regulation.
 She is a professor of regulatory studies at the School of Regulation and Global Governance at the Australian National University.
 Her work focuses on the interplay between regulators and regulatees, the governing and the governed, asking the questions: What sort of institutional practices generate defiance and disrespect?
 What role does social capital, trust and dialogue play in regulatory effectiveness and regulatory failure?
 She has published extensively on how people deal with power and authority and make sense of government policy in a range of fields including child protection, caregiving, nursing homes, tertiary education, taxation, migration, work health and safety.

 Mary Ivec has over 25 years of experience in human services in government and the not-for-profit sector in community development, clinical practice as a mental health social worker and as a lecturer in social work education.
 For the past seven years, Mary has also been part of a research team at the School of Regulation and Global Governance at the Australian National University, examining the application of restorative justice and responsive regulation in child protection.
 Mary recently published a review of international and national models of engagement, support and advocacy for parents who have contact with child protection systems.
 She is currently undertaking a PhD at ANU and holds postgraduate degrees in social policy, social work and counselling.